Callie and Marie: Splatoon

 Splatoon was the first game in the Splatoon series, and the first to feature Callie and Marie as characters.
 Callie and Marie appear as the hosts of the game, and news reporters of Inkopolis.
 The two also appear in the games campaign under the aliases Agent 1 and 2.
 During each Splatfest, Callie and Marie would each pick a side and represent it, while performing live in Inkopolis during each Splatfest.
 The final Splatfest was Callie vs. Marie, and players were forced to choose one.
 Marie would win the final Splatfest.

 In-game backstory material elaborates that, despite the duo being referred to as the Squid Sisters, Callie and Marie are actually cousins, and are the granddaughters of Cap’n Craig Cuttlefish, a veteran of a major conflict known as the Great Turf War.
 The two were born in Calamari County, a rural area hours away from Inkopolis.
 The two rose to fame after winning a local singing contest in Calamari County, and went on to become the news hosts of Inkopolis.
 Callie's personality is shown to be energetic and cheerful, while Marie's is more laid back and relaxed.

 Prior to the release of Splatoon 2, Nintendo released the Squid Sister Stories, a series of online vignettes explaining what happened to the characters between games.
 After the final Splatfest, Callie and Marie began going their separate ways.
 Marie would travel to the countryside to visit her parents, and upon returning, Marie would learn that Callie had been reported missing.
 Marie appears as in the campaign of Splatoon 2, recruiting the player to try and save the great Zapfish, as well as the missing Callie.
-Callie would turn out to be an antagonist under the influence of the villain D.J.
-Octavio, and would be saved from his influence.
-In the final Splatfest of Splatoon 2, Chaos vs. Order, Callie would support Team Chaos, and Marie would support Team Order.
+Callie turned out to be an antagonist under the influence of the villain D.J.
+Octavio, and she was saved from his influence.
+In the final Splatfest of Splatoon 2, Chaos vs. Order, Callie supported Team Chaos, and Marie supported Team Order.

 Callie and Marie return in Splatoon 3 in the campaign, guiding the player through Alterna.
 On February 28, 2023, the first wave of downloadable content for Splatoon 3 released, allowing players to return to the original Inkopolis, and with it, Callie and Marie return as its idols; however, they no longer pick a side during the Splatfest, nor do they broadcast their news station.
 They continue to perform for each Splatfest.